telerik/winforms-docs/ribbonbar/getting-started/creating-a-gallery.md

 To create a filter, follow these steps:

-1. Select the RadGalleryElement
+1. Select the **RadGalleryElement**

-1. Go to the Properties window, navigate to the Filters property, and click the ellipsis button
+1. Go to the *Properties* window, navigate to the **Filters** property, and click the ellipsis button

-1. In the RadItem Collection Editor click the Add button and a new filter will appear in the dialog
+1. In the *RadItem Collection Editor* click the **Add** button and a new filter will appear in the dialog

-1. Set the Text property of the newly created filter
+1. Set the **Text** property of the newly created filter

-1. Navigate to the Items property of the RadGalleryGroupFilter, then click the ellipsis button
+1. Navigate to the **Items** property of the **RadGalleryGroupFilter**, then click the ellipsis button

-1. When the Items Collection Editor opens you can choose which RadGalleryGroupItems to be associated with this filter.
-Each time you click Add, one of the groups that you already created will be added to the filter.
+1. When the Items Collection Editor opens you can choose which **RadGalleryGroupItems** to be associated with this filter.
+Each time you click **Add**, one of the groups that you already created will be added to the filter.
 Click Remove to exclude groups from the filter.
 Note that one group can be assigned to more than one filters

 1. Click OK to save the filter items